SethDart/vdr_pi/PI_MANAGER_Frontend1.md

 - ci
 - ci  circleci-upload.sh - modify for your Cloudsmith upload
 - ci  appveyor-upload.sh - modify for your Cloudsmith upload
-- ci  trusty-upload.sh - modify for your Cloudsmith upload
+- ci  trusty-upload.sh - modify for your Cloudsmith upload  (delete)
 - ci  travis-build-raspbian-armhf.sh -modify for your Cloudsmith upload
 - cmake
 - debian